 - Loan repayment programs may help you to significantly reduce your educational debt soon after residency.
 These programs require either patient care in underserved areas of the United States or clinical research in areas of national “need” for a minimum of two years in return for repayment of a portion of your educational debt.

 - Balance the weight of your educational debt with realistic estimates of your future income as a physician.
 See websites below for links to loan calculators and salary data

-Helpful overviews that address financial planning for medical school:
+Helpful websites that address financial planning for medical and other health careers education:

 - AAMC Aspiring Docs

 - AAMC FIRST is an excellent web-based resource that addresses the elements of financial planning from the premedical to early practice years.